Cr0mb/Steam-Idle-And-Claim/README.md

 ## Contributing

-Feel free to submit bugs or improvements via GitHub issues or pull requests.

----

-## Contributing

 Feel free to submit bug reports or improvements by opening an issue or pull request on the GitHub repository.